xStarbound/xStarbound/doc/lua/world.md

 ---

-#### `List<EntityId>` world.entityQuery(`Vec2F` position, `Variant<Vec2F, float` positionOrRadius, [`Json` options])
+#### `List<EntityId>` world.entityQuery(`Vec2F` position, `Variant<Vec2F, float` positionOrRadius, [`LuaTable` options])

 Queries for entities in a specified area of the world and returns a list of their entity IDs.
 Area can be specified either as the `Vec2F` lower left and upper right positions of a rectangle, or as the `Vec2F` center and `float` radius of a circular area.
-The following additional parameters can be specified in options:
+The following additional parameters can be specified in the `options` table:

-* __withoutEntityId__ - Specifies an `EntityId` that will be excluded from the returned results
+- __withoutEntityId__ - Specifies an `EntityId` that will be excluded from the returned results
-* __includedTypes__ - Specifies a list of one or more `String` entity types that the query will return.
+- __includedTypes__ - Specifies a list of one or more `String` entity types that the query will return.
 In addition to standard entity type names, this list can include "mobile" for all mobile entity types or "creature" for players, monsters and NPCs.
-* __boundMode__ - Specifies the bounding mode for determining whether entities fall within the query area.
-Valid options are "position", "collisionarea", "metaboundbox".
-Defaults to "collisionarea" if unspecified.
+- __boundMode__ - Specifies the bounding mode for determining whether entities fall within the query area.
+Valid options are `"position"`, `"collisionarea"` and `"metaboundbox"`.
+Defaults to `"collisionarea"` if unspecified.
-* __order__ - A `String` used to specify how the results will be ordered.
-If this is set to "nearest" the entities will be sorted by ascending distance from the first positional argument.
-If this is set to "random" the list of results will be shuffled.
+- __order__ - A `String` used to specify how the results will be ordered.
+If this is set to `"nearest"` the entities will be sorted by ascending distance from the first positional argument.
+If this is set to `"random"` the list of results will be shuffled.
+If not specified, the list of entities will be in an undefined order.
-* __callScript__ - Specifies a `String` name of a function that should be called in the script context of all scripted entities matching the query.
+- __callScript__ - Specifies a `String` name of a function that should be called in the script context of all scripted entities matching the query.
+Accepts Lua dot notation.
-* __callScriptArgs__ - Specifies a list of arguments that will be passed to the function called by callScript.
+- __callScriptArgs__ - Specifies a list of arguments — `Json` values if `"safeScripts"` is enabled on xStarbound, or `LuaValue`s otherwise — that will be passed to the function called by `callScript`.
-* __callScriptResult__ - Specifies a `LuaValue` that the function called by callScript must return; entities whose script calls do not return this value will be excluded from the results.
+- __callScriptResult__ - Specifies a value — `Json` if `"safeScripts"` is enabled on xStarbound, or a `LuaValue` otherwise — that the function called by callScript must return; entities whose script calls do not return this value will be excluded from the results.
 Defaults to `true`.
+On xStarbound, `null` or `json.null` may be passed if you want to make sure the called function returns a `nil` or nothing.

+On xStarbound with `"safeScripts"` enabled, all `callScript` arguments and the `callScriptResult` must be valid JSON, and an error will be thrown after the first script call if the returned result isn't convertible to valid JSON before comparison happens.

+**Warning:** If `"safeScripts"` is disabled on xStarbound, and regardless of this on other Starbound servers and clients, potentially unsafe Lua values can be passed through `callScriptArgs` and `callScriptResult`.
+If unsafe passing is allowed, you should avoid passing Lua bindings or anything that can call them.
+Calling entity bindings after the entity has been removed from the game *will* almost certainly cause segfaults or memory corruption!

 ---